Data-X-B1T2/Recommendation-API/README.md

 - Integrations with a frontend application
 - Running a API in Dockerized Enviroment like Google App Engine
-- Making the ML model better with addition of Data
+- Making the ML model more robust and inclusive with more complex architecture.
 - Experimenting with the use of Deep Learning Techniques to improve the recmmedation system ( e.g TabNet, Embedding Layers)
 - Building a Data Flywheel to automatically re-train the model based on addition of real world data